CQCL/pytket-docs/manual/manual_zx.rst

 ..
 Use for speed and more control

+As with the rest of pytket, the ZX module features a python interface that has enough flexibility to realise any diagram a user would wish to construct or a rewrite they would like to apply, but the data structure itself is defined in the core C++ library for greater speed for longer rewrite passes and analysis tasks.
+This comes with the downside that interacting via the python interface is slowed down by the need to convert data through the bindings.
+After experimenting with the python interface and devising new rewrite strategies, we recommend users use the C++ library directly when attempting to write heavy-duty implementations for speed and greater control over the data structure.

 ..
 Underlying graph structure is directed to distinguish between ends of an edge for port data

+The interface to the ``ZXDiagram`` C++ class is extremely similar to the python interface.
+The main difference is that, whilst the edges of a ZX diagram are semantically undirected, the underlying data structure for the graph itself uses directed edges.
+This allows us to attach the port data for an edge to the edge metadata and distinguish between its two end-points by referring to the source and target of the edge - for example, an edge between :math:`(u,1)` and :math:`(v,-)` (where :math:`v` is a symmetric generator without port information) can be represented as an edge from :math:`u` to :math:`v` whose metadata carries ``(source_port = 1, target_port = std::nullopt)``.

 ..
 Tensor evaluation only available in python, so easiest to expose in pybind for testing

+When implementing a rewrite in C++, we recommend exposing your method via the pybind interface and testing it using pytket when possible.
+The primary reason for this is that the tensor evaluation available uses the ``quimb`` python package to scale to large numbers of nodes in the tensor network, which is particularly useful for testing that your rewrite preserves the diagram semantics.

+In place of API reference and code examples, we recommend looking at the following parts of the tket source code to see how the ZX module is already used:

+* ZXDiagram.hpp gives inline summaries for the interface to the core diagram data structure.

+* ``Rewrite::spider_fusion_fun()`` in ZXRWAxioms.cpp is an example of a simple rewrite that is applied across the entire graph by iterating over each vertex and looking for patterns in its immediate neighbourhood.
+It demonstrates the relevance of checking edge data for its :py:class:`ZXWireType` and :py:class:`QuantumType` and maintaining track of these throughout a rewrite.

+* ``Rewrite::remove_interior_paulis_fun()`` in ZXRWGraphLikeSimplification.cpp demonstrates how the checks and management of the format of vertices and edges can be simplified a little once it is established that the diagram is of a particular form (e.g. graphlike).

+* ``ZXGraphlikeOptimisation()`` in PassLibrary.cpp uses a sequence of rewrites along with the converters to build a compilation pass for circuits.
+Most of the method contents is just there to define the expectations of the form of the circuit using the tket :py:class:`Predicate` system, which saves the need for the pass to be fully generic and be constantly maintained to accept arbitrary circuits.

+* ``zx_to_circuit()`` in ZXConverters.cpp implements the extraction procedure.
+It is advised to read this alongside the algorithm description in Backens et al. for more detail on the intent and intuition around each step.